Adams Police Department Patrolman, family launch Giving Tuesday initiative

-ADAMS, M.A.
-(NEWS10) – Giving Tuesday doesn’t have to be solely about businesses helping other businesses, it’s for anyone looking to make a difference in the community.
-For Adams Police Department Patrolman, Nick Dabrowski and his family, they’re giving back to a local non-profit that helped them through tough times.
+ADAMS, Mass.
+(NEWS10) — Giving Tuesday doesn’t have to be solely about businesses helping other businesses.
+It’s for anyone looking to make a difference in the community.
+Nick Dabrowski, an Adams Police Department patrolman, and his family are giving back to a local nonprofit that helped them through tough times.

 Eight years ago and at the age of 37, his wife was diagnosed with a rare form of myeloma cancer; the very next morning they found she was pregnant.
 In a difficult and confusing time, a local organization, “PopCares,” reached out to shine a light during dark times.